 - Annual high temp 65.6°F

-Known as "E-town" to locals, people love living in Elizabethtown for its parks and historic downtown.
-If you're thinking about moving to Elizabethtown, Kentucky, read on to learn more about what it's like to live in the area.
+People love living in Charleston for its eateries and annual fairs.
+If you're thinking about moving to Charleston, West Virginia, read on to learn more about what it's like to live in the area.

 Median Home Price

 Cost of Living